JuliaLang/www.julialang.org/contribute/index.md

   - develop and submit a library
   - include future pans for your library
 - Help
-  - spread a word about Julia's Ecosystem
+  - spread the word about Julia's Ecosystem
   - submit a use case
   - answer questions on Slack and Discourse
   - contribute something that isn't addressed in this guide!